 There are several important considerations and prerequisites that you need to complete before you use the Hybrid Configuration wizard.
-You need to meet the requirements for hybrid deployments outlined in Hybrid deployment prerequisites.
-Then you'll be ready to use the Hybrid Configuration wizard.
+These requirements are describe in Hybrid deployment prerequisites.
+After you meet all of these requirements, you'll be ready to use the Hybrid Configuration wizard.

-On-premises Exchange server versions
+- On-premises Exchange server versions.

-Exchange Online version
+- Exchange Online version.

-- Active Directory synchronization presence and configuration
+- Active Directory synchronization presence and configuration.

-Federated and accepted domains
+- Federated and accepted domains.

-Existing federation trust and organization relationships
+- Existing federation trust and organization relationships.

-- Web Services virtual directories
+- Web Services virtual directories.

 %UserProfile%\AppData\Roaming\Microsoft\Exchange Hybrid Configuration.